aukokyong/jfs-master/java/doc/w-java.md

 - PaymentApp : Use the Netbanking class to perform only payments.
 - FundTransferApp : Use the Netbanking class to perform only fund transfer.
 - NetBankingApp : Use the Netbanking class to perform all operations

   Note : When you access the other methods, it should be a compilation error.

+:memo: _Instant Practice_
+Migrate a rigid application to a loosely-coupled system.